Call one of our locations now!

 Clean the Botox Injection Sites

-Avoid using soaps with strong fragrances, as they may cause irritation to the treated areas.
-Instead, opt for gentle, hypoallergenic cleansers that are less likely to cause any adverse reactions.
+Stay away from soaps with strong fragrances, as they can irritate the treated areas.
+Instead, go for gentle, hypoallergenic cleansers that are less likely to cause any problems.

 Be Careful with Your Sleep Position

-This is particularly important in the hours after treatment when the botulinum toxin is still settling into the correct muscles.
+This is especially crucial right after the treatment when the Botox is still settling into your muscles.

 A follow-up appointment is essential to assess the results of the Botox treatment.
 New Jersey Botox takes effect about 3 days after the injection, with full effect happening about 2 weeks after.